 Friday, July 3, 2020

-The morning before the feature photo was taken I thought to myself, “self,” and I responded, “what?”
-I went on to think….
+The morning before the feature photo was taken, I thought to myself, “self,” and I responded, “what?”
+Then went on to think….

 ‘Let’s be extraordinary today…’

-It was Wednesday, August 28th 2019 and something about that hot summer day.
+It was Wednesday, August 28th 2019, and just something about that hot summer day.
 Portland was finally scorching after a mundane June and July.
-The weeks were falling into the next as time was pretty much happening now… (in my world).
-To put things in better perspective, I was coming off a rough spring of pressuring myself daily to accomplish one thing that likely no one would think to do.
+Weeks were falling into the next as time was pretty much happening now… (in my world).
+To put things in better perspective, I was coming off a rough spring, pressuring myself daily to accomplish one thing not many people think to do.

-I began the day in meditation.
-Resting the wings of my often spinning mind, resetting the emotions within, and compartmentalizing the hurt of her leaving me.
-It begins with what’s read in between.
-From traditional wordart of the Japanese culture I grew up learning, into expressing on Microsoft Word the inner thoughts of my meditative soul.
+I began the day in meditation, resting the wings of my often spinning mind, resetting the emotions within, and compartmentalizing the hurt of her leaving me.
+The day begins with what’s read in between each chapter; from traditional wordart of the Japanese culture I grew up learning, into expressing it on Microsoft Word from the inner thoughts of my meditative soul.

 After writing a few haiku poems in it’s original 5-7-5 syllable format, my friend calls me saying, “it’s hot… likely the last of the summer so let’s float, bro!” (or something like that…)